Superflows-AI/docs/docs/api/answers.md

 # Answers

-To get Superflows to answer a question via our API, call this endpoint when a user submits a question to the AI:
+Call this endpoint to get Superflows to answer a question via our API.

 `POST https://dashboard.superflows.ai/api/v1/answers`